hasura/graphql-engine/docs/graphql/manual/migrations/manage-metadata.rst

      2. In the Hasura metadata actions page that opens, click on the ``Export Metadata`` button.
      3. This will prompt a file download for ``metadata.json``.
 Save the file.

+  .. tab:: CLI

+     Metadata can be exported with the :ref:`hasura metadata export <hasura_metadata_export>` command on the Hasura CLI.

   .. tab:: API

      The export can be done via the :ref:`Metadata API